 - Complete the enrollment form by filling the fields in on your computer or printing the form out and completing it by hand.

-- Return the form to the City's Procurement Office via email or postal mail.
+- Return the form to the City's Procurement division via email or postal mail.

 As part of the enrollment process, you will affirm that the information you are providing is true, including information about whether your business meets the Target Market Program eligibility criteria.
 If you are chosen as a supplier for a City contract, you may be asked to submit a notarized self-certification before beginning work on the contract.

 How does this program benefit my small business?